bradwestfall/informative/README.md

 Note that your submit handler callback will not be called if the form is invalid based on your validation rules.
 Validation and rules are discussed later in this document.

 `onSubmit` is expected to return a promise.
 This will tell the API whether any asynchronous operations were successful or not.
-When a rejected promise is returned to the API, the `formState.submitFailed` flag is turned to `true`.
-To see more about how state is handled in the API, see `formState` below.
+When a rejected promise is returned to the API, the formState will reflect these new changes: `{ submitting: false, submitFailed: true }`

 ## Validation